 We believe that children need to be safe, know how to behave, and know that the adults around them are able to manage them safely and appropriately.
 However, for a minority of children the use of physical intervention is needed, and, on such occasions, acceptable forms of intervention are used as part of our behaviour policy which includes preventative strategies for tackling inappropriate behaviour.
 All staff need to feel that they are confident to manage inappropriate challenging behaviour.
-They need to know what the options open to them are, and they need to be free of undue worries about the risks of legal action against them if they use appropriate physical intervention.
-Parents need to know that their children are safe with us, and they need to be properly informed if their child is the subject of a Restrictive Physical Intervention, including the nature of the intervention, and the rationale for its use.

-The Law allows for members of staff authorised by the Supervisor/ Manager to use Restrictive Physical Intervention to prevent a child from doing or continuing to do any of the following:-
+Children need to know what the options open to them are, and they need to be free of undue worries about the risks of legal action against them if they use appropriate physical intervention.
+Parents need to know that their children are safe with us, and they need to be properly informed if their child is the subject of a Safe Handling Plan (Restrictive Physical Intervention) including the nature of the intervention, and the rationale for its use.
+We always ask for parental signature to confirm authorisation and understanding of the plan.
+The Law allows for members of staff authorised by the Headteacher to use Restrictive Physical Intervention to prevent a child from doing or continuing to do any of the following: -